TCGTalk Logo

 • Prices on some cards have increased as the store became more popular

 Condition notes: The most trustworthy condition grading in Japan.
 An A-condition card from Toreca Camp is consistently near-mint.
-A-minus is very light play.
 If you're buying raw cards to grade, Toreca Camp is the safest source.

-• Check the new additions tab daily — this is where the best value appears first
+Pro tips: Check the new additions tab daily — this is where the best value appears first.
+Great for Diamond & Pearl, XY era, and older vintage cards in bulk.
+PayPal acceptance makes payment simple.

 Best for: High-end singles, sealed product, rare cards at prices well below market